eskoceja/blog-platform-api/README.md

     - contains a @RestController annotation, meaning it won't render to a .html file, thus returning exactly how it is formatted in typical APIs or databases online we have worked with before
     - functions with the support of the services AS WELL AS: model assembler and the blog post not found exception (details in utils)
     - where the @GetMapping, @PostMapping, and @PutMapping functionality is provided along with the corresponding links to each functionality
+  - BlogPostThymeController
+    - contains the @Controller annotation to render a more visually appealing way to make requests
+    - the pages are in the templates folder in resources, and you will also find bootstrap integration!
+Cool stuff!
 - Utils Package (this is where it gets interesting)
   - BlogPostModelAssembler class
     - this is where we enhance the REST features by calling in HATEOS